SynergyUSAllc/LogMe/README.md

 LogMe is MS Word addin that keeps a record for everything you do while using word.

-After running the setup LogMe can been found in the FILE tab of Microsoft word
+After running the setup LogMe can be found in the FILE tab of Microsoft word

 ![image](https://user-images.githubusercontent.com/94911727/156038642-286f37d3-07ee-4dad-8ecc-576c5780ec40.png)